Critical Laboratory Tests and Values

 Calling Algorithm:

 Follow Department of Pathology guidelines (500.020) entitled "Reporting Critical Tests and Critical Values."
 This policy defines authorized staff that may accept critical values and provides a detailed calling algorithm.
-The results must be "read back" by the authorized staff and the call documented in body of CERNER report using the CALL template.
+The results must be "read back" by the authorized staff and the call documented in Comm log.

 For OB/GYN patients only smear or culture results from blood cultures and normally sterile body fluid specimens are phoned on a STAT basis.